dengwirda/find-tria/README.md

 ````
 # `Attribution!`

-`FINDTRIA` makes use of the <a href="https://github.com/dengwirda/aabb-tree">`AABBTREE`</a> package.
-The underlying `AABB-tree` construction and search methods are described in further detail here:
+`FINDTRIA` makes use of the <a href="https://github.com/dengwirda/aabb-tree">`AABBTREE`</a> package, and is used extensively in the grid-generator <a href="https://github.com/dengwirda/mesh2d">`MESH2D`</a>.The underlying `AABB-tree` construction and search methods are described in further detail here:

 `[1]` - Darren Engwirda, <a href="http://hdl.handle.net/2123/13148">Locally-optimal Delaunay-refinement and optimisation-based mesh generation</a>, Ph.D.
 Thesis, School of Mathematics and Statistics, The University of Sydney, September 2014.